Stellantis: Park older models due to 3 Takata air bag deaths

 Most of the deaths have been in the U.S., but they also have occurred in Australia and Malaysia.

-The first death caused by a Takata inflator occured in Oklahoma in 2009.
+The first death caused by a Takata inflator occurred in Oklahoma in 2009.